How “the central regulator of metabolism” works brilliantly as the latest anti-aging trick.

 Niacin flushing, while uncomfortable to most, is something I willingly invite.

-I still prefer nicotinic acid as my source of niacin & warn others to start low (25-50mg Niacin) & work up until you know what a normal flush feels like before using 250-500mg versions of nicotinic acid.
+I still prefer nicotinic acid as my source of niacin & warn others to start low (25-50mg Niacin) & work up until a person knows what a normal flush feels like before using 250-500mg versions of nicotinic acid.

 I generally keep my higher dose at 500mg, so you might be anywhere between 25mg & 500mg to trigger a flush.
-Better to trigger a flush at 50-100mg than at 500mg the first time!
+Better to use 50-100mg than at 500mg the first time!
 You’ll thank me.

 Don’t overdo Niacin above 500mg for any period of time as it will put unnecessary strain on your liver as you deal with toxin release, lipid metabolism & more.